Chalarangelo/30-seconds-of-code/content/snippets/js/s/var-let-const.md

 };
 ```

-If you want to learn more, you can read [the previous article covering JavaScript hoisting in more depth](/js/s/variable-hoisting).
+If you want to learn more, you can read [the article covering JavaScript hoisting in more depth](/js/s/variable-hoisting).

 ## Global object property